European Companies Maintain Travel Budgets

-"Companies across Europe recognize that business travel is an important investment that adds value and drives business growth," said Anthony Drury, vice president and GM, American Express Global Business Travel, UK and Nordics.
+"Companies across Europe recognise that business travel is an important investment that adds value and drives business growth," said Anthony Drury, vice president and GM, American Express Global Business Travel, UK and Nordics.

-"Our Barometer helps companies understand how to maximize their business travel spend by providing an overview of trends and best practices in Europe."
+"Our Barometer helps companies understand how to maximise their business travel spend by providing an overview of trends and best practices in Europe."

-Some of these trends include booking tickets in advance; booking best available fares; using preferred suppliers; favoring rail over air travel; using low-cost travel options; and developing virtual meetings.
+Some of these trends include booking tickets in advance; booking best available fares; using preferred suppliers; favouring rail over air travel; using low-cost travel options; and developing virtual meetings.

 CREEPING COST OF TRAVEL